Skip to main content

 AVAILABLE - the vehicle is locked, the alarm systems are on.
 It's used when a vehicle is in a good condition, available on the street for customers to rent and visible to your app users.

-CHARGING - the vehicle and battery box (if available) are unlocked, alarm systems are off.
+CHARGING - the vehicle and battery compartment (if available) are unlocked, alarm systems are off.
 It is used when a vehicle is taken by your maintenance team for charging, or replacing the battery.

-DISCHARGED - the vehicle battery is below defined % or connection with IoT is lost (no signal for several minutes).
-The vehicle is no longer visible on the map in the app, users can't rent the vehicle.
+DISCHARGED - the vehicle battery is below defined % or connection with IoT is lost (no signal for more than 20 minutes by default (note this value can be adjusted by ATOM for your platform specifically)).
+The vehicle is no longer visible on the map in the app, users can't use the vehicle for a ride.
 Operators can filter vehicles with this status to check which vehicles need to be charged or checked.
 Vehicle is locked (if IoT is in good condition), alarm systems are on.

-MAINTENANCE - used when an operator has investigated a vehicle and concludes that it requires maintenance.
+MAINTENANCE - used when an operator has investigated a vehicle and concludes that it requires repairs.
 Alarm systems are off, the vehicle can be taken to a service station.

-NOT READY - this status is usually used when a vehicle is not yet ready to be placed on the streets.
-It does not show up inside the app and the alarm systems are off.
-Sometimes this status is also used when a vehicle can no longer be used, because it is not possible to repair it.
+NOT READY—this status is usually used when a vehicle is not yet ready to be placed on the streets.
+It does not show up inside the app, and the alarm systems are off.

 TRANSPORTATION - used if vehicles are being moved to other places or even other cities.
-Vehicle will be unlocked, alarm systems will be off, lights will be off.
+The vehicle will be unlocked, and alarm systems and lights will be off.

 STORAGE - this status is usually used when a vehicle is placed in a warehouse for the off-season and needs to be hidden from the customer app, even though the vehicle itself is in good condition and requires no repairs, for example.

-Additionally the vehicle can also be in a REBALANCING state which means that for a certain amount of time these vehicles were not used for any rides:
+Additionally, the vehicle can also be in a REBALANCING status which means that for a certain amount of time these vehicles were not used for any rides:

 This state is triggered automatically based on your system settings where you can define a rebalancing schedule time.
 Go to More -> Settings -> System preferences -> Other in order to adjust the amount of hours after which a vehicle should be marked for rebalancing if it hasn't had any rides during this timeframe: